jenkins-x/jx-docs/content/en/community/_index.md

 <!--End mc_embed_signup-->

 You can also sign up using [this link](https://us7.campaign-archive.com/home/?u=d0c128ac1f69ba2bb20742976&id=84d053b0a0).
 The previous newsletters are also available there.

+### Want to contribute?

+It will be lots of fun!
+Check out the [contribution guide](/docs/contributing/) for some tips on how to get started.

 ### Reporting Issues